danielcornock/danielcornock.co.uk/_posts/2020-12-27-2020-my-year-in-a-blog-post.md

 I learned a lot from this project, with my biggest goals being to have near 100% unit test code coverage, abstract away some common functionality in to libraries, and to create an application that I could use for future projects.

 It was a success!
-You can view the write-up I did for it [here](https://www.danielcornock.co.uk/projects/kanbo 'Kanbo writeup'). _(Jan)_
+You can view the write-up I did for it [here](https://www.danielcornock.co.uk/projects/kanbo 'Kanbo writeup').

+## Client Work _(Jan - Feb)_

+{% include components/image.html url="articles/2020-review/post_2020-review_mn.png" description="An academic portfolio for Mark Nartey" %}
+An academic portfolio that I created for a client.
+I was happy with the final design of this portfolio, with the style being quite different to my usual.
+Full CMS was set up with the use of NetlifyCMS.

 ## Portfolio Redesign _(April)_